Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: Introduction

 Let $S$ be a closed surface of genus at least $2$.
 A well-known theorem of Bers \cite{bers} asserts that the space of quasifuchsian hyperbolic metrics on $S\times \R$ (considered up to isotopy) is in one-to-one correspondence with $\cT_S\times \cT_S$, where $\cT_S$ is the Teichm\"uller space of $S$.

-G. Mess \cite{mess,mess-notes} discovered a remarkable analog of this theorem for globally hyperbolic maximal anti-de Sitter spacetimes: the space of GHM AdS metrics on $S\times \R$ is also parameterized by $\cT_S\times \cT_S$.
+\jms{ In his 1990 IHES preprint, published only in 2007 \cite{mess, mess-notes}, G. Mess } discovered a remarkable analog of this theorem for globally hyperbolic maximal anti-de Sitter spacetimes: the space of GHM AdS metrics on $S\times \R$ is also parameterized by $\cT_S\times \cT_S$.
 Both the Bers and the Mess results can be described as ``stereographic pictures'': the full structure of a 3-dimensional constant curvature spacetime is encoded in a pair of hyperbolic metrics on a surface.